OHRRPGCE stable release (Gorgonzola) - Sunday May 3rd 2020 at 9:14 AM

 RPG Release Categories:

-In 2010 every entry was lumped into the same category and judged under the same conditions regardless of originality versus the rereleased.
-In 2012 they were divided into three categories: Original, Rereleased, and OHR Legends.
-This year, due to popular demand, I will be combining the Original and Rereleased categories together again, with one small change.
+In 2010, every entry was lumped into the same category and judged under the same conditions regardless of originality versus the rereleased.
+In 2012, they were divided into three categories: Original, Rereleased, and OHR Legends.
+In 2014, they were separate categories, but shared the same vote.
+We continued this trend in 2016.
+We will be continuing this trend in 2018.

 Original and Rereleased Games:

-Original games are the games that have never been publicly released prior to June 1, 2014.
+Original games are the games that have never been publicly released prior to May 1, 2018.
 These are the easiest to judge since the ground is fresh.
-We had eight original entries in 2010, including the Game of the Year winner, Motrya, and 13 in 2012.
+We had eight original entries in 2010, including the Game of the Year winner, Motrya, 13 in 2012, nine in 2014, and 11 in 2016.

 Note: These games just need to come with a Coke and a smile.

-Rereleased games have been unleashed on the community before June 1, 2014, and are making a second life appearance in the Heart of the OHR Contest.
-Any original game that was released for the 2010 or 2012 contest will automatically default to this category if reentered for 2014.
-In 2010 we had four rereleased games and in 2012, we had three.
+Rereleased games have been unleashed on the community before May 1, 2018, and are making a second-life appearance in the Heart of the OHR Contest.
+Any original game that was released for the 2010, 2012, 2014, or 2016 contests will automatically default to this category if reentered for 2018.
+In 2010, we had four rereleased games.
+In 2012, we had three.
+In 2014, we had one.
+All games were original in 2016.

-This special category is reserved for the games that have been submitted as rereleases in previous Heart of the OHR contests and resubmitted this year as "honorary" contestants.
-There are six games eligible for Level 1 Legend status and one (Vikings of Midgard) eligible for Level 2 Legend status.
-These games will receive only one prize.
+This special category is reserved for the games that have been submitted as rereleases in previous Heart of the OHR contests and resubmitted this year as "legendary" contestants.
+There are nine games eligible for Level 1 Legend status and two (Vikings of Midgard and Okedoke) eligible for Level 2 Legend status.
+In addition to a potential win, these games also get a "level badge."

 Unlike traditional contests, "Heart of the OHR" will not require a start time or an end time per se.
 Rather, this will adopt the "release window" technique made popular with Game-a-thon, in that any RPG released within the window is eligible (provided it meets the above standards).

-For full details on how it used to be, consult the following post:
+For full details on how it was before 2014, consult the following post:

 Five-point Average: Any game that falls short of the peak vote target range will receive however many fives it takes to reach the two-thirds margin.